spatie/laravel-short-schedule/README.md

 ### Specify the amount of seconds

-You an artisan command every single second like this:
+You can run an artisan command every single second like this:

 ```php
 $shortSchedule->command('artisan-command')->everySecond();